Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • Metallic taste in the mouth.

-Attention should be paid to the negative effects of the gel getting into the eyes.
+You should pay attention to the negative consequences if the gel gets into your eyes.

-How does the gel interact with other medicines
+How does the gel interact with other medications?

 Increases the anticoagulant effect of warfarin.
-Applying disulfiram and dentamet simultaneously, it is possible that the toxic picture may increase, which can provoke the development of neurological symptoms.
+When using disulfiram and dentamet simultaneously, it is possible that the toxic picture may increase, which can provoke the development of neurological symptoms.

-The antibacterial activity of metronidazole decreases when phenobarbital and phenytoin are taken simultaneously, due to the increased metabolism of metronidazole.
+The antibacterial activity of metronidazole is reduced when phenobarbital and phenytoin are taken simultaneously, due to increased metabolism of metronidazole.

-If the gel is applied externally and cimetidine is used as directed during this period, the metronidazole metabolism will decrease, which leads to an increase in the level of metronidazole in the blood serum.
+If the gel is applied externally and cimetidine is used as prescribed during this period, the metabolism of metronidazole will decrease, which will lead to an increase in the level of metronidazole in the blood serum.

 Attention!
-When prescribing a dental gel, it is recommended to tell your doctor about taking any medications.
-This approach will allow you to achieve the maximum therapeutic effect and avoid the development of side effects.
+When prescribing dentament gel, it is recommended to tell your doctor about taking any medications.
+This approach will achieve the maximum therapeutic effect and avoid the development of side effects.

-• Observe the temperature regime (no more than twenty-five degrees)
+• Maintain temperature conditions (no more than twenty-five degrees)

 • Do not freeze.